 This Cheesy Chicken Alfredo Bake is made with ANY kind of pasta and a 15-minute Alfredo sauce with chicken and broccoli!
 Use leftover chicken or a rotisserie for an easy shortcut and top it with breadcrumbs or crushed Ritz crackers.

-Be sure to serve this with a side of Homemade Cheesy Garlic Bread!
+Be sure to serve this with a side of Garlic Bread with Cheese.

 Chicken Alfredo Bake